WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 ![log](img/batch_log.png)

-The log reports the version of the plugin used along with details of the translation applied to each channel.
+The log reports the version of the plugin and provides a summary of each file processed, including the translation applied to each channel.
+The log is updated as each oir file is processed and so it is useful for monitoring the progress of long running jobs.

 To keep the log for your records, select the log window, then from the ImageJ/Fiji **File** menu choose **Save As...***.

 ## 8. Inspect output
+### Composite images
 ![output directory](img/batch_output_directory.png)

+### File for each channel